zooniverse/aggregation-for-caesar/docs/source/Task_lookup_table.rst

 Gravity Spy project
 -------------------
 These reducers were designed for use with the Gravity Spy project to handle real-time user weighting and user promotion between workflows.
-This process requires proper `relevant_reduction` beins sent from the user reducer into the subject recducer.
+This process requires proper `relevant_reduction` being sent from the user reducer into the subject reducer.
+See :ref:`gravity-spy`

 +-----------------------------------+----------------------------------+--------------------------------------------------------------------------+
 | Task Type                         | Extractor                        | Reducer                                                                  |